leandrodotec/nupkg-selenium-webdriver-msedgedriver/README.md

 # Contributing

-Although all the process is automated, there are always improvements that can be made.
+Although most of the process is automated, I still need to manually check for updates and run getPackage.bat .
+So there are always improvements that can be made.
 Create a pull request or message me :-).